Unity-Technologies/SynthDet/docs/DatasetEvaluation.md

 ### UnityGroceries-RealWorld dataset

-We've also made a new **[dataset of 1.5k real images](add links here)** which contain groceries and corresponding bounding boxes.
+We've also made a new [dataset of 1.3k real images](https://github.com/Unity-Technologies/SynthDet/blob/master/docs/UnityGroceriesRealWorld.md) which contain groceries and corresponding bounding boxes.
 You can look at it if you wish, or simply [skip ahead](#part-2-training-a-model) if you're interested in training a model on this dataset.

 ### Create a new synthetic dataset using Unity Simulation (optional)

-If you want to run a the full end-to-end pipeline including synthetic dataset generation you can follow [this guide](https://github.com/Unity-Technologies/SynthDet/blob/master/docs/RunningSynthDetCloud.md) and then continue to run [this training pipeline](#train-on-synthetic-dataset-generated-on-unity-simulation-optional).
+If you want to run the full end-to-end pipeline including synthetic dataset generation you can follow [this guide](https://github.com/Unity-Technologies/SynthDet/blob/master/docs/RunningSynthDetCloud.md) and then continue to run [this training pipeline](#train-on-synthetic-dataset-generated-on-unity-simulation-optional).

 ## Part 2: Training a model